|

 Permitted materials for the exam:

-Please note that mobile phones, smart watches etc. must be out of reach during the exam.
+Mobile phones, smart watches etc. must be out of reach and switched off during the exam.

 Consequences of cheating: